 Through plenty of twists and turns the true story was never fully uncovered.
 However, many years later it was discovered that Bourke had not actually designed a spinner grille at all.
 That was added by another designer at Ford after the 1949 Ford design had been submitted by Caleal.

 So who was telling the truth in the end?
 It seems it was all of them.
-Currently, the design credit is shared to Caleal, Bourke, and Koto.
+Currently, the design credit is shared by Caleal, Bourke, and Koto.
 Certain investigations have led to the conclusion that all of them had a part in the design.
 The differences in all the accounts were due to misinformation amongst the three of them and the other people involved.
 It is still not entirely known who came up with what, hence the three-sided credit.

 Does the 1949 Ford Tudor seem even more interesting now?